XRPLF/xrpl-dev-portal/content/concepts/interoperability/cross-chain-bridges.md

 ---
 html: cross-chain-bridges.html
-parent: interoperability.html
+parent: xrpl-interoperability.html
 blurb: Cross-chain bridges for the XRP Ledger enable value in the form of XRP and other tokens (IOUs) to move efficiently between blockchains.
 labels:
   - Blockchain
 ---
 # Cross-Chain Bridges

-Cross-chain bridges for the XRP Ledger enable value in the form of XRP and other tokens (IOUs) to move efficiently between blockchains such as the XRP Ledger and its sidechain.
+Cross-chain bridges for the XRP Ledger enable value in the form of XRP and other tokens (IOUs) to move efficiently between blockchains such as the XRP Ledger and its sidechains.

 A locking chain is a blockchain that holds assets that are then put into trust when a bridge to an issuing chain is created.